 News & Press

-Five more gardens have joined the American Horticultural Society’s (AHS) Reciprocal Admissions Program (RAP), which provides AHS members with special admission privileges and discounts at more than 330 gardens throughout North America.
+Five more gardens have joined the American Horticultural Society’s (AHS) Garden Network, which provides AHS members with special admission privileges and discounts at more than 330 gardens throughout North America.

 You’ll find information on all five of these gardens on our searchable RAP map.
 Please make sure to call ahead or visit the websites of RAP gardens before planning a visit, as many of them are closed for the time being.